mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/seismic-content-connector.md

 ## Limitations
 - Only content from the Seismic Content Enterprise edition will be indexed.
-- Only content that has been published will be indexed.
-Any content that has not been published in WorkSpace will not be indexed.
+- Only content that has been published is indexed.
+Any content that has not been published in Workspace isn't indexed.
-- Seismic content crawled is public to everyone in your organization in Microsoft 365 products such as Copilot and Microsoft Search due to Seismic API restrictions.
+- To connect to Seismic Content and allow the Microsoft Graph connector to update public content and metadata regularly, you need Seismic Content OAuth 2.0 credentials.

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
-- **Seismic Content instance URL**: To connect to your Seismic Content data, you need your organization's Seismic Content instance URL, which typically follows this format: https://&lt;your domain&gt;.seismic.com.
+- To connect to your Seismic Content data, you need your organization's Seismic Content instance URL, which typically follows this format: https://&lt;your domain&gt;.seismic.com.
-- **Seismic Content account**: To connect to Seismic Content and allow the Microsoft Graph connector to update public content and metadata regularly, you need Seismic Content OAuth 2.0 credentials to access public content and metadata.
+- To connect to Seismic Content and allow the Microsoft Graph connector to update public content and metadata regularly, you need Seismic Content OAuth 2.0 credentials to access public content and metadata.

 ## Get Started

-### 1. Display name
+### 1. Choose display name
 A display name is used to identify each reference in Copilot, helping users easily recognize the associated file or item.
 Display name also signifies trusted content.

-### 2. Seismic Content instance URL
+### 2. Add the Seismic Content instance URL
 The Seismic Content instance URL is essential to correctly access and update data from, which typically follows this format: https://&lt;your domain&gt;.seismic.com.
 By the instance URL, the Graph Connector can reliably synchronize data changes and ensure accurate content delivery from Seismic Content to connected Microsoft 365.

-### 3. Authentication Type
+### 3. Provide authentication Type

-**Seismic OAuth**

 We support the OAuth 2.0 authentication for Seismic Content.
 To use the Seismic OAuth for authentication, follow these steps.